tinttgcs17082/Programming-In-.Net/oct-28/1-angular-webapp-slides.md

 # Angular Webapp

-A Single Page Application for tracking vehicle
+A Single Page Application (SPA) for tracking vehicle

 ---